 - The best offense is a good defense.
-This is saying that you should be prepared.
-You know that these questions are going to come up so you might as well be ready to answer them.
+This is saying you should be prepared.
+You know these questions are going to come up so you might as well be ready to answer them.
 One way you can be prepared is to look at our Graduate Follow-up Report.
 This shows where UMD graduates are working, how much they are getting paid, and can give you a good idea on what you can do with your major when it comes up in conversation.

 - Show them what steps you are taking.
 There are many people who are concerned about your future success, and they are just trying to hear about you working to succeed.
 There are many links on our website that are specifically for the job or internship search such as GoldPASS.
 Talk to your family about how you have been researching these links and have gotten some leads.
-There are also job fairs that you can talk about whether you attended one recently or are planning on attending them in the future.
+There are also job fairs you can talk about whether you attended one recently or are planning on attending them in the future.

 - Embrace your strengths.
-Talk to them about all of the reasons why you are confident that an employer should hire you into their company.
+Talk to them about all of the reasons why you are confident an employer should hire you into their company.
 Talk about these skills with your family, and maybe they can also help you discover more strengths for future interviews.

 The holidays can be both relaxing and a nuisance when you are a college student going home to celebrate.
-Whether your family is looking for answers about your future plans or you are the one doing the questioning to try and find connections for future jobs, make the most out of your holiday trips and gatherings!
+Whether your family is looking for answers about your future plans or you are the one doing the questioning to try and find connections for future jobs or internships, make the most out of your holiday trips and gatherings!
 And remember when you are stuck with those unwanted or difficult questions to not show fear, the best offense is a good defense, show them the steps you are taking, and embrace your strengths.